-We work with Police and Local Authorities to support us in this matter.
+We work with Police and the Local Authority to support us in this matter.

 Important Issues

 Free School Meals

 All children in Reception, Year 1 and Year 2 receive 'Universal Infant Free School Meals', meaning parents/carers are not required to pay for school dinners if their child has a school dinner.